Marriage in Israel: Muslim community

 Most Israeli Muslims are Sunnis.
 In 1922, the British created the Supreme Muslim Council as the Muslim religious authority in the British Mandate of Palestine and appointed Amin al-Husayni (1895–1974) as the Grand Mufti of Jerusalem.
 The council and the office of Mufti was abolished in 1948 by the Israeli authorities.

 Muslim marriages are conducted in accordance with Islamic sharia law.
 Inter-faith marriages in Islam are permitted only between Muslim men and Christian or Jewish women.
-In Israel, however, Jewish women must convert to Islam before marrying a Muslim man.

 A Muslim woman may petition for and receive a divorce through the sharia courts without her husband's consent under certain conditions, and a marriage contract may provide for other circumstances in which she may obtain a divorce without her husband's consent.
 A Muslim man may divorce his wife without her consent and without petitioning the court.

 Christian churches

 There are ten officially recognised churches for the purposes of marriage.
 These are the Greek Orthodox, Roman Catholic (Latin rite), Armenian Apostolic, Armenian Catholic, Syriac Catholic, Chaldean Catholic, Melkite Greek Catholic, Maronite Catholic, Syriac Orthodox and Anglican churches, Anglicanism having been included with the other recognised churches in 1970.
 At the same time, special arrangements for the recognition of marriage were made between the State of Israel and the Lutheran, Ethiopian Orthodox, and Coptic Orthodox churches.
 Christians may seek official separations or divorces, depending on the denomination, through ecclesiastical courts.